Here's a preview of Three Words, available for pre-orders soon, courtesy of our brilliant publishers, Beatnik!

 [13] Cunningham, 1992, vi.

-[14] Little has changed in two hundred years.
+[14] Little has changed in

 [15] Dr Tim Bollinger wrote the introduction to New Zealand Comics and Graphic Novels, Hicksville Press, 2012.